hackathemy/ethena-prediction/README.md

 > **Goldsky**

 We utilized Goldsky's GraphQL API to dynamically fetch game-related event data occurring on the blockchain.
 Using Apollo Client, we executed GraphQL queries and presented the data to users in a table format.
 After fetching the data, it was transformed into a human-readable format to make it easier to understand.

+> **LayerZero**

+This project enables seamless transfer of USDE from the Etherea Network to the Sepolia Network using LayerZero, a cutting-edge interoperability protocol for cross-chain communication.

 ## Structure
 ![image](https://github.com/user-attachments/assets/4bc021ee-1692-4a7c-9043-11a955ab3fde)